drob20/project-cyberdefense/README.md

 - Configured **Active Directory**, **DNS**, and **DHCP** roles.
 - Joined **Windows 10 clients** to the domain.
 - Deployed Wazuh agents via manual installation.
+- Installed and Enabled Sysmon-based endpoint monitoring with a hardened config, forwarding logs to Wazuh for real-time threat detection, incident triage, and long-term hunt queries.

 ### 6. Kali Linux (Attacker VM)
 - Deployed a **Kali Linux VM** on VLAN30 for red-team simulation.